Steak with Whiskey-Mustard Sauce

 Robust, earthy and rich, this sauce pairs well with assertive foods like beef, pork, poultry or vegetarian sausage.

 Serve steaks on top of a bed of sauteed vegetables, like green beans, mushrooms and tomatoes, and drizzled with sauce.

 Cook time: 25 minutes

 Calories per serving: 463

-- While steak rests, add shallot to skillet and cook, stirring, until softened, about 2 minutes.
+- While the steak rests, add shallot to skillet and cook, stirring, until softened about 2 minutes.
 Add whiskey and carefully ignite with a long kitchen match (use caution; flames will shoot up).
-When flames die down, whisk in stock, sugar and mustard and boil until sauce is reduced to about 1/2 cup, about 6 minutes.
-Add meat juices from platter, then whisk in butter and parsley.
+When flames die down, whisk in stock, sugar, and mustard and boil until sauce is reduced to about 1/2 cup, about 6 minutes.
+Add meat juices from the platter, then whisk in butter and parsley.